-The Westminster Presbyterian Church’s 2016 Advent calendar is a collaborative labor of love, conceived and compiled by the church’s Worship and Music Committee with the help of dozens of other members.
+The Westminster Presbyterian Church’s Advent devotional is a collaborative labor of love, conceived and compiled by the church’s Worship and Music Committee with the help of dozens of other members.

 Through the four weeks of Advent, we encourage you to use this devotional calendar to prepare for the celebration of Christ’s coming into the world.
-Each day in Advent, beginning on Sunday, November 27 and concluding on Christmas Eve, you will find a Scripture reading.
-These readings are typically found in traditional Lessons and Carols services and in the Revised Common Lectionary for the Advent season.
+Each week, you will find a Scripture reading.
 You’ll also find a devotional, a musical selection, a piece of visual art, and other media on occasion.
-Don’t miss the videos each Sunday!
-We’ve also added a poetry meditation one day each week.
-Each devotional, song, picture, and other work is inspired by and illuminates that day’s scripture passage.

-You can follow the Advent Calendar here at the website, or sign up to receive it daily by email.
+You can follow the Advent devotional here at the website, or sign up to receive it each week by email.
 To sign up, enter your email address at the bottom of this page and click the “Follow” button.
-Each post will also be available each day by liking Westminster on Facebook or following us on Twitter.
-A closely-related print version of the Advent Calendar is available at the church or by contacting the church office.
+Each post will also be available by liking Westminster on Facebook or following us on Twitter.
+A print version of the Advent devotional is available at the church or by contacting the church office.

 All the items in this calendar are either original, in the public domain, or we have obtained permission from the artist to use for this specific purpose.

 The scripture was taken from the very useful Oremus website (http://bible.oremus.org/), using the New Revised Standard Version of the Bible.

 The works of visual art (and photographs of that art) are in the public domain, with the exception of the following: